-The absolute highest quality ceremonial grade Matcha from Japan
+The absolute highest quality ceremonial grade Matcha from Japan for tea connoisseurs.

 Ingredients: Organic Green Tea Powder